MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/PowerShell-Support-Lifecycle.md

 ## Notes on licensing

-PowerShell Core is released under the [MIT license][mit].
+PowerShell is released under the [MIT license][mit].
 Under this license, and without a paid support agreement, users are limited to [community support][community].
 With community support, Microsoft makes no guarantees of responsiveness or fixes.